LOYOLA UNIVERSITY CHICAGO

 The concept of energy developed from antiquity through the present day and applied to national and worldwide energy use patterns, the technologies supporting their use, as well as the societal impact and environmental consequences of energy usage.

-Interdisciplinary Option: Bioethics, Environmental Studies, Peace Studies
+Interdisciplinary Option: Bioethics, Peace, Justice, and Conflict Studies

 This course satisfies the Engaged Learning requirement.